-Many shook their heads in disbelief when the wine grower west of Pedersker planted his first vines back in June 2000.
-But when the first wine was put on the market three years later it led to traffic jams, phones ringing off the hook, and heavy media coverage, so much so that it was sold out in less than two hours.
-That wine grower is now one of Denmark’s biggest, and his range also includes fruit wine, brandy and whisky.
+Many shook their heads in disbelief when the wine grower west of Pedersker planted his first grapevines back in June 2000.
+But when the first wine was put up for sale three years later it led to traffic jams, phones ringing off the hook, and heavy media coverage, so much that it was sold out in less than two hours.
+The wine grower from Lille Gadegård is one of Denmark’s biggest, and his range also includes fruit wine, brandy, whiskey, and beer.

-In 1994 the Bornholm aquavit was produced in Bornholm for the first time in 70 years.
-Today the aquavit tastes exactly as it did 100 years ago, and is now accompanied by other aquavits, bitter and the well-known Bornholm honey syrup – the honey aquavit, a Christmas classic, where aquavit and warm honey are mixed together.
+In 1994 the Bornholm aquavit was produced on Bornholm for the first time in 70 years.
+Today the aquavit tastes exactly as it did 100 years ago, and is now accompanied by other aquavits, bitter and the well-known Bornholm honey “syp”– the honey aquavit, a Christmas classic, where aquavit and warm honey are mixed together.

 You can get Bornholm in a bottle (and glass) here